Abdohurbly/AbdAlwahab/README.md

 />
 ```

-Remember to add this attribute to your root layout.
+You need to add this attribute to your root layout.

 ```
 xmlns:chatview="http://schemes.android.com/apk/res-auto"
 ```

-And then in your Activity or Fragment you can get the instance of the ChatView by doing:
+Currently there aren't many methods that can be utilized within Java code.
+However, the view can
+be customized from the XML file.
+You can still define it in your activity class as follows.

 ```
 ChatView chatView = (ChatView) findViewById(R.id.chat_view);
 ```

-### Customization
+### Attributes

-You can customize the appearance of this view by using the following attributes.
+ChatView has the following attributes:

 ```
 chatview:backgroundColor=""